brian4548/streaming-app/README.md

 # JoltTV Streaming App!

-This app is a streaming app similar twitch.
+This app is a streaming app similar to twitch.
 It utlizes google's Oauth for sign-in.
-Once signed in you are granted access to feature such as creating a stream, deleting a stream, editing a stream, and streaming.
+Once signed in you are granted access to features such as creating a stream, deleting a stream, editing a stream, and streaming.

 <img src="https://i.imgur.com/CrKdz1b.png" />